-A cult Mind Screw film, set in October 1988, about a schizophrenic teenager called Donnie Darko who sees a demonic rabbit figure named "Frank" while sleepwalking.
+Donnie: Why are you wearing that stupid bunny suit?A cult Mind Screw film from 2001, written and directed by Richard Kelly and starring Jake Gyllenhaal as the title character.
+Also featured in the cast are Jena Malone, Drew Barrymore, Mary McDonnell, Katharine Ross, Patrick Swayze, Noah Wyle, and Maggie Gyllenhaal.In October 1988, schizophrenic teenager Donnie Darko sees a demonic rabbit figure named "Frank" while sleepwalking.
 Frank tells him that the world will end in 28 days, just before a jet engine crashes into Donnie's bedroom.
-Donnie credits Frank with saving his life by causing him to sleepwalk out of the house, and begins to do Frank's bidding, while gradually trying to uncover the strange events around him which may or may not be related either to Time Travel, an Alternate Dimension, or Donnie's worsening Schizophrenia.A director's cut version was constructed by the author Richard Kelly several years after the original release.
+Donnie credits Frank with saving his life by causing him to sleepwalk out of the house, and begins to do Frank's bidding, while gradually trying to uncover the strange events around him which may or may not be related either to Time Travel, an Alternate Dimension, or Donnie's worsening Schizophrenia.A director's cut version was constructed by Kelly several years after the original release.
 It greatly alters the pacing of the movie by the addition of deleted scenes, new digital effects and soundtrack alterations.
 The author considers this version not a director's cut but rather an "extended special edition".
 Fan opinions are somewhat divided as to which version is better.Rumors of a sequel have been vehemently denied by fans for years.

 This film includes examples of:

 - Donnie's father, Eddie Darko, chokes out a chuckle at the "he told me to forcibly insert the lifeline exercise card into my anus" line.